 If you’re looking for a cheap washing machine, you’re likely to be spoilt for choice.
-Many brands do one or two budget models that can be snapped up for less than £200.
+Many brands do one or two budget models that can be snapped up for close to £200.
 However, to make them so affordable, they often cut back on useful features, build quality, spin speed and economy.

 We’ve trawled through all the bargains and narrowed them down to just five.
 Each machine on this list is cheap but also offers incredible value for money.
 We don’t have WiFi-controlled super-machines that adjust the settings automatically according to the weight of each load, but they will get the job done to a high standard.
 They’re well-built, reliable and have enough built-in programmes and extra features to meet all your laundry needs.

 If you’re easily confused by the mass of buttons, dials and spin settings, start by visiting our Guide to buying a washing machine.
 It will take you through each of the features you’re likely to find on a modern machine and help you decide which models are right for you.